princiaalmeida/PythonPacman/README.md

 * **Lives System**: Start with multiple lives and lose one upon collision with a regular ghost.
 * **Game Over and Win Conditions**: See a "Game Over" screen if you run out of lives or a "Victory!" screen if you clear the maze of all pellets.
 * **Dynamic Board Generation**: The game board is defined by a numerical matrix, allowing for easy modification or creation of new levels.

+## Game Objectives:

+* Eat all the small white dots (pellets) on the board to clear the level.
+* Eat the larger white dots (power pellets) to temporarily turn the ghosts blue and vulnerable.
+When ghosts are blue, you can eat them for bonus points!
+* Avoid contact with the ghosts when they are in their regular state.
+* If you collide with a ghost in its regular state, you lose a life.
+Lose all lives, and it's game over!